 He closed his eyes, imagined himself as a conductor, flicked his wrist again.
 When he opened his eyes, he found the flames dancing in a circle before him—once again just as he’d pictured.
 He chuckled nervously and did it again and again and again.
 Each time, the crimson flames obeyed.

 Olive wanted to desperately synchronize with the others to show them all what he’d just learned, but he restrained himself as Cadence’s words rattled through his mind.
 Instead, he went through the motions for several hours before the usual fatigue that followed excessive vitae usage consumed him.
-Afterwards, he wiped the sweat from his brow, fell back onto the ground, and chuckled again despite himself as he watched the clouds pass overhead.
+Afterward, he wiped the sweat from his brow, fell back onto the ground, and chuckled again despite himself as he watched the clouds pass overhead.

 State Conducting Exam at the end of the week?